-The frame, on the sides and back of the fireplace, must be made of $2"x\ 3"$ (5 cm x 8 cm) or larger.
-The front stude as well as headers on top of the fireplace must be of a depth no more than the depth of the top standoffs.
-The standoffs can be installed either flush with the fireplace or setback of 1/2" depending on the thickness of the finishing material used.
+The frame, on the sides and back of the fireplace, must be made of 2"x 3" (5 cm x 8 cm) or larger.
+The front studs as well as headers on top of the fireplace must be made of non-combustible materials and be of a depth no more than the depth of the top standoffs.
+The standoffs can be installed either flush with the fireplace or setback of 1⁄2" depending on the thickness of the finishing material used.